Paloma (archaeological site): Timeline

 The site is dated to 6500 radiocarbon years before present.
 This is about the same time as the final deglaciation of the Laurentide Ice Sheet, and the rising of worldwide sea levels to their present-day levels.
 Nearby coastal regions may have been home to earlier settlements that were inundated by the rising sea levels at this time.

 Paloma's population increased during the Middle and Late Preceramic periods.
 This was either because more children were surviving until adulthood, multiple local populations were combining into a single settlement, or both.
 The health and life expectancy of Paloma's residents also seems to have improved over time - skeletal remains from later burials show fewer signs of stress and include a lower proportion of young people.

 At the same time, gradual overexploitation of the fog-watered lomas led to a decline in plant resources and water production.
-The local subsistence economy became increasingly focused on maritime resources, particularly during the last phase of occuption.
+The local subsistence economy became increasingly focused on maritime resources, particularly during the last phase of occupation.

 Based on an analysis of human physical remains at Paloma, there was a distinct new group that came to occupy the site during Levels 200 and 300.

 The worldwide climatic optimum ended around 3000 BCE.
 In South America, conditions became drier and more unpredictable.

 During the final period of occupation, the growth rate at Paloma was decreasing, while the overall population of the region was increasing.
 The inhabitants of Paloma eventually moved to the nearby Chilca River valley.

 The settlement at Paloma probably ended around 2500 BCE.
 However, the site has probably been occasionally occupied since then.
 Several ears of maize found buried along with some sort of canine in 1979 were estimated by radiocarbon dating to have an age of 1,830 years - i.e. around 150 CE.